zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/View operations.md

 -   To create a view, you must have ‘read’ privilege on the table referenced by view.
 -   Views can only contain one valid ‘select’ statement.
 -   Other views can be referenced by a view, but this view cannot reference itself.
 Circular reference is not supported.
--   It is not allowed writing data into a view, such as: using ‘insert into’ or ‘insert overwrite’ to operate view.
+-   Writing the data into a view is not allowed, such as, using ‘insert into’ or ‘insert overwrite’ to operate view
--   After a view was created, maybe it is not able to be accessed if the referenced table is altered, such as deleting referenced table.
+-   After a view was created,it may be inaccessable if the referenced table is altered, such as deleting a referenced table.
 You must maintain corresponding relationship between referenced tables and views.
 -   If the option ‘if not exists’ is not specified and the view has already existed, using ‘create view’ causes abnormality.
 If this situation occurs, use ‘create or replace view’ to recreate a view.
 After reconstruction, the privileges keep unchanged.

 **Example:**